confio/cosmos-hd-key-derivation-spec/README.md

   [HD Key Derivation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey#hd-key-derivation)
   scheme with `/` and `//` as separators and string path components that works for sr25519.
+- Cosmos SDK 0.43 introduces support for secp256r1.
+This is [motivated by][sdk7718] the
+  support of secure enclaves of mobile devices.
+At the point of writing a clearly specified derivation algorithm could not be found by the author.

 ## Notes